SeasonalForecastingEngine/SeaVal/scripts/SeaValDocumentation/bookdown/_book/02-plotting.md

 ## Customized plots

-The function `ggplot_dt` is, as its name suggests, based on the package `ggplot2`, see https://ggplot2-book.org/.
+The function `ggplot_dt` is, as its name suggests, based on the package `ggplot2`.
+This is a widely-used package and there are many books and tutorials available for getting familiar with the syntax, e.g. (this one)[https://ggplot2-book.org/].
 In `ggplot2`, plots are composed out of multiple layers, allowing for successive adding of layers.
 This can help us to generate highly customized plots.
 As an example, let's revisit the anomaly plot from above and add the location of Nairobi an Addis Abbaba to it:

 ```r
 library(ggplot2)